rlooq/pelican_blog/content/articles/20110212_the_water_heater.md

 Title: The Water Heater
 Date: 2011-02-12
+Description: Our water heater broke.
+It's actually been breaking for a while now, dying the slow death of a 15-year-old machine.

 Our water heater broke.
 It's actually been breaking for a while now, dying the slow death of a 15-year-old machine.
 First the water wasn't hot enough for a shower, then the pressure went down to just a trickle.
 After a few pointless repairs, our landlady finally caved in and decided to buy us a new one, but we still had to take showers at the gym for a week.